aws/aws-app-mesh-examples/walkthroughs/howto-tls-file-provided/README.md

 In App Mesh, traffic encryption works between Virtual Nodes, and thus between Envoys in your service mesh.
 This means your application code is not responsible for negotiating a TLS-encrypted session, instead allowing the local proxy to negotiate and terminate TLS on your application's behalf.

-App Mesh allows you to provide the TLS Certificate to Envoy in a couple different ways
+App Mesh allows you to provide TLS Certificates to Envoy in a few different ways:

-1. Through a Secret Discovery Service (SDS) call to App Mesh to get ACM provided certificates
 1. Through a secret discovery request to your own SDS
 1. Through a file path accessible to your Envoy